servicemeshistio/sm/README.md

 1. Edit the yaml to add api end-point.
 2. Run `make swagger` command to autogenerate swagger code from api.yaml.
 3. You should only edit `restapi/configure_sm.go` to add new endpoint, the controller code goes to `source/backend` directory.

+## Run api-server
+1. Do `./bin/sm-server --port 2323`.
+You can change host and post using flags to run it on whatever socker you want.
+2. Currently container is also set to expose 2323 port but that is also configurable from `Dockerfile`